Updated: Jul 26

 Nemacolin's boutique hotel, Falling Rock, has AAA Five Diamond status and inclusion in the 2018/2019 Forbes travel guide for Luxury Hotels.
 This hotel is set within the fairways of two USGA rated golf courses, and boasts sweeping mountain views.

-The three hotels house the Hardy family art collection of over 1000 pieces.
+The three hotels at Nemacolin house the Hardy family art collection of over 1000 pieces.
 Included are three original Toulouse Lautrec posters, showcased in the award-winning restaurant, Lautrec.
-Nemacolin offers tours of the collection and hosts artists-in-residence from around the country.
+The resort offers tours of the collection and hosts artists-in-residence from around the country.

 -some photos borrowed from the Nemacolin Woodlands Resort website